 Coneflowers work well as border plants and can put on quite a show when grown together in large patches.
 They're quite charming in wildflower gardens and meadows as well.
 Because they're native to the U.S., most gardeners find them to be very low maintenance, naturally pulling what they need from their environment.

-Although they will eat anything when they're hungry enough, coneflowers are deer resistant and they have spiky stems that usually deter them.
-Coneflowers attract bees, butterflies and birds, who enjoy their tasty seeds in the fall and winter.
+Although they will eat anything when they're hungry enough, deer generally avoid coneflowers because of the spiky midcenters that usually deter them.
+Coneflowers attract bees and butterflies, who feed on the pollen and nectar, and birds, who enjoy their tasty seeds in the fall and winter.
 Cardinals and goldfinches are particularly attracted to the plants.
 Coneflowers' long stems also make them great for cut flowers.

 Coneflower is the plant that herbal supplement manufacturers sell as Echinacea, and it does have medicinal uses.
 Some believe that Echinacea boosts the immune system and fights off the common cold, but scientists aren't quite as convinced as herbalists.
 You can use the flower petals and stems of Echinacea to make tea if you're a believer but never do so without first consulting your doctor.